rajeevsd123/ai-case-study/README.md

 The company she co-founded, [Presagen]( https://www.presagen.com/) alongwith Dr. Don Perugini and Dr. Jonathan Hall in 2016.

 Presagen has raised a total of $5.5M in funding over 3 rounds.
-Their latest funding was raised on Aug 1, 2021 from a Seed round
+Their latest funding was raised on Aug 1, 2021 from a Seed round.
 Presagen is funded by 3 investors.
 Morgan Stanley and Jungle Capital are the most recent investors.
 The third investor is 3Lines.

-[Life Whisperer]( https://www.lifewhisperer.com/) is subsidiary of Presagen  has raised a total of A$4.5M in funding over 1 round.
+[Life Whisperer]( https://www.lifewhisperer.com/) is subsidiary of Presagen  has raised a total of $4.5M in funding over 1 round.
 This was a Seed round raised on Nov 6, 2018.
 Life Whisperer is funded by 3 investors.
 3Lines and Department of State Development South Australia are the most recent investors.

-Competitors for Life Whsiprer are [AIVF](https://aivf.co/), [Fairtility](https://fairtility.com/), [Alife](https://www.alifehealth.com/)
+The other major companies in the field are [AiVF](https://aivf.co/), [Fairtility](https://fairtility.com/), [Alife](https://www.alifehealth.com/)

+- **AiVF** has raised $25M.
+AiVF has 2 investors including 166 2nd Financial Services and Insight Partners.
+AiVF closed its last funding round on Jun 22, 2022 from a Series A round.
+Founded in 2018 (Israel)

+ - **Fairtility** has raised $18.5M.
+Fairtility has 2 investors including Nacre Capital and Gurnet Point Capital.Fairtility closed its last funding round on May 23, 2022 from a Series A. Founded in 2019 (Israel)

+- **Alife** has raised $31.5M.Alife closed its last funding round on Mar 22, 2022 from a Series A round.
+Alife has 13 investors including Farvatn Venture and Union Square Ventures.
+Founded in 2020 (USA)

 The field of fertility treatments is experiencing a surge in demand, fueled by several significant factors.
 A shift towards starting families at a later age, the increasing number of same-sex couples seeking assistance, and concerning studies revealing a decline in male fertility are all contributing to this trend.
-According to the Pew Research Center, the use of fertility treatments to assist with the birth process in the US has more than tripled from 1996 to 2015.
+According to the [Pew Research Center](https://www.pewresearch.org/short-reads/2018/07/17/a-third-of-u-s-adults-say-they-have-used-fertility-treatments-or-know-someone-who-has/), the use of fertility treatments to assist with the birth process in the US has more than tripled from 1996 to 2015.

 There are 3 main types of [fertility treatment:](https://www.nhs.uk/conditions/infertility/treatment/)
    - Medicines